OCA/bank-payment/account_banking_sepa_direct_debit/readme/DESCRIPTION.rst

 Module to export direct debit payment orders in SEPA XML file format.

-SEPA PAIN (PAyment INitiation) is the new european standard for Customer-to-Bank payment instructions.
+SEPA PAIN (PAyment INitiation) is the european standard for Customer-to-Bank payment instructions.
 This module implements SEPA Direct Debit (SDD), more specifically PAIN versions 008.001.02, 008.001.03 and 008.001.04.
 It is part of the ISO 20022 standard, available on